pixelastic/blog.pixelastic.com/app/_posts/2015-02-26-using-pocket-without-webviews.md

 this page online to a service that will convert it back to html.
 I'm actually only doing a `html > markdown > html` conversion, and it just works.

-You first need to grab your file using `wget`, than convert it to markdown (I personnaly use this this [python script](http://www.aaronsw.com/2002/html2text/html2text.py)).
+You first need to grab your file (`wget`), than convert it to markdown (I personnaly use this [python script](http://www.aaronsw.com/2002/html2text/html2text.py)).
 The final step is simply to upload it to a service that can format markdown, like [NoteHub](https://www.notehub.org/) or [GitHub